 · giving effective feedback, parsing received feedback, and making choices that improve a piece of writing in the revision stage;

 · choosing and executing the appropriate citation format.

-Five Best Practices for Writing Intensive Courses
+Five Best Practices for Writing-in-the-Discipline Courses

 1. Students write throughout the semester in order to produce a minimum of fifteen pages of polished writing.
 Those fifteen pages could be several smaller assignments or one long project that is sequenced and assigned in stages throughout the semester.
 In addition, some writing may be low-stakes and informal.